jeannyil-3scale-resources/basic-auth-sso-proxy/README.md

     ```
 3. Create secret containing the keystore
     ```shell
-    oc create secret generic basic-auth-sso-service-keystore-secret \
+    oc create secret generic basic-auth-sso-proxy-keystore-secret \
     --from-file=keystore.p12=./tls-keys/keystore.p12
     ```
-4. Adjust the `quarkus.otel.exporter.otlp.traces.endpoint` property of the `basic-auth-sso-service-secret` in the [`openshift.yml`](./src/main/kubernetes/openshift.yml) file according to your OpenShift environment and where you installed the [_Jaeger_](https://www.jaegertracing.io/) server.
+4. Adjust the `quarkus.otel.exporter.otlp.traces.endpoint` property of the `basic-auth-sso-proxy-secret` in the [`openshift.yml`](./src/main/kubernetes/openshift.yml) file according to your OpenShift environment and where you installed the [_Jaeger_](https://www.jaegertracing.io/) server.
 5. Package and deploy to OpenShift
     -  Using podman to build the native binary:
         ```shell